מה הקב"ה מלביש ערומים…אף אתה הלבש ערומים; הקב"ה ביקר חולים…אף אתה בקר חולים; הקב"ה ניחם אבלים…אף אתה נחם אבלים; הקב"ה קבר מתים…אף אתה קבור מתים.

 Through the TOV Fund’s ARK (Acts of Religious Kindness) initiative, Jewish young professionals engage in high-impact, life-changing social action projects, both locally and outside our region.

-This winter, we will come together with the Christian and Muslim communities to express our solidarity and our commitment to unity, understanding, and inclusion in series of interfaith conversations.
+This year, we are coming together with the Christian and Muslim communities to express our solidarity and our commitment to unity, understanding, and inclusion in series of interfaith conversations.

 We open dialogue and strengthen relations with our interfaith neighbors, connect our Congregation to social justice issues in our own communities, and work toward a more just society.